uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

 Once you have note them all down, we can now start configuring our LED lights and our touch buttons for playing the game.

- ***If you want to reset your LED buttons, switch to another custom mode(1 to 7), then come back to custom mode 8.
-The LED lights of the touch buttons will disappear and to get them back on you need to rerun your code.
-(Assuming you have already coded some colours to your LED touch buttons.)***
+ ***If you want to reset your LED lights/buttons, switch to another custom mode then come back to custom mode 8.
+The LED lights of the touch buttons will disappear.***